 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Dense materials need a stronger container.
-Our reinforced-steel lowboy roll-offs handle concrete slab tear-out, brick demo, asphalt millings, and clean dirt loads up to 10,000 pounds in one trip.
-The 2-to-3-foot side walls let skid steers and wheelbarrows roll debris over the rim without hitting USDOT truck weight limits on Pittsburgh routes.
+Dense materials like concrete slab tear-out, brick demo, asphalt millings, or clean dirt need a heavier-duty container.
+Our reinforced-steel lowboy roll-offs handle loads up to 10,000 pounds on a single pull.
+The low 2-to-3-foot side walls let skid steers and wheelbarrows load over the rim without breaking USDOT truck weight limits on Pittsburgh routes.

-Heavy-debris jobs run on weight tickets from the scale house, not by the yard; the cleanest loads—where you keep out mixed wood, drywall, and trash—earn the lowest per-ton rate.
-I price your container and dispatch the dumpster based on a quick call with the site super regarding total tonnage.
+Heavy-debris jobs run on weight tickets from the scale house, not by the yard; the cleanest loads—with no mixed drywall or trash—earn the lowest per-ton rate, and the rest are billed by the tonnage.
+I size the container and dispatch your dumpster after a quick call with the site super.

 Tonnage Limits and Weight Overage Policy